PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 LayoutState forwarding, result counts, graph/tensor mutations, dependencies, public API, and TensorFlow behavior.
 Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Indexed prune/reconcile result implementation checkpoint

+`run_indexed_prune_reconcile_cleanup()` now owns exactly dead-operator pruning and one static-shape reconciliation.
+It creates or accepts one `ModelIRGraphIndex`, forwards it to both passes, forwards the live LayoutState to pruning, and returns the unchanged counters as one fixed two-key dictionary.
+It does not run dynamic reshape, retry reconciliation, or add a convergence branch.

+The core-cleanup, conditional layout-pass-set-2, and very-late residual-affine pairs now call that owner and retain `_core_cleanup_prune_reconcile_stats`, `_layout_pass_set_2_prune_reconcile_stats`, and `_very_late_prune_reconcile_stats`.
+All three remain unconsumed and observation-only.
+Exact legacy mutation equivalence is exercised with one dead constant-derived operator and one stale Reshape output; the owner constructs the index once and reports one prune plus one shape reconciliation.

+The first implementation fixture retained its nominally dead Identity because it read a variable tensor and therefore correctly triggered the existing side-effect guard; it also omitted Reshape `newShape`.
+The fixture was corrected to exercise the intended counters.
+Subsequent focused and broad failures were only stale AST boundary expectations in architecture and SiNet orchestration tests.
+Four pre-existing structural test files now recognize the shared owner and retained result targets without weakening ordering assertions.

+Implementation validation completed sequentially under `uv`:

+- dedicated indexed result contract: `3 passed in 0.52s`
+- graph cleanup, shape reconciliation, affected phase boundaries, indexed convergence, dynamic reshape, core, architecture, and pass efficiency:
+  `391 passed in 19.96s`
+- 115 branch-changed test files: `1704 passed in 31.70s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These checks do not claim a new model-corpus run.
+At resume, inventory the next raw result-returning side-effect boundary before modifying production code.
+Commit and push only; do not create, reopen, or update a pull request.